 THEME: RACIAL EQUALITY AND INCLUSION

-Our inaugural social justice fellowship program will kick off in the Autumn of 2017, bringing together 15 extraordinary individuals under the cohort theme of racial equality.
-This will be the first platform in Hong Kong to bring together local, refugee and migrant ethnic minorities and their allies together under one unified banner.
-The fellows will deepen their understanding of laws and policies about racial discrimination while enhancing their organizational and leadership skills to work towards raising awareness in Hong Kong about diversity and inclusion.
+Our inaugural social justice fellowship program began in the Autumn of 2017, bringing together 15 extraordinary individuals under the cohort theme of racial equality.
+It is the first platform in Hong Kong to bring local, refugee and migrant ethnic minorities and their allies together under one unified banner.
+The fellows deepened their understanding of laws and policies about racial discrimination while enhancing their organizational and leadership skills to work towards raising awareness in Hong Kong about diversity and inclusion.

 Many ethnic minority groups are at a higher risk of being socially excluded and falling under the poverty line; and these trends have only worsened in recent years according to a 2016 study.
 Xenophobia and negative stereotyping towards refugees, migrants, and local ethnic minorities has worsened in media coverage, negatively affecting public perceptions.
 However, a recent survey found that 80% of the respondents were keen to learn more about ethnic minorities, indicating that there is a need for further information and members of these communities are the best messengers for providing this.

-Fellows will attend six dynamic group workshops, with knowledge-sharing from seasoned experts and social leaders from different causes in Hong Kong
+Fellows attended six dynamic group workshops, with knowledge-sharing from seasoned experts and social leaders from different causes in Hong Kong

-Each fellow will receive coaching as well as be paired with a community peer mentor to help them develop an action plan to address their own leadership challenges
+Each fellow received coaching and were paired with a community peer mentor to help them develop an action plan to address their own leadership challenges

-The fellows will apply their skills and collaborate by working together on a final project activity to raise public awareness about racial equality and inclusion
+The fellows have applied their skills and collaborated by working together on a final project activity to raise public awareness about racial equality and inclusion

 We received over 60 nominations for our inaugural social justice fellowship with the theme of racial equality and inclusion in Hong Kong, running from December 2017 to April 2018.
 We were overwhelmed by the passion and dedication to social justice of all the applicants.
-While we wish we could have accepted all, we have selected 15 exceptional fellows who have now begun the fellowship.
-Through this inaugural program, we hope to build future community spokespeople, particularly from traditionally marginalized and underrepresented groups, and inspire a new generation of social justice leaders.
+While we wish we could have accepted all, we selected 15 exceptional fellows who have now completed the fellowship.
+Through this inaugural program, we have helped build future community spokespeople, particularly from traditionally marginalized and underrepresented groups, and inspired a new generation of social justice leaders.